 Honestly, in the beginning of my freshman general chemistry course I didn't take notes.
 I didn't do it much in high school, and it didn't seem necessary in college either.
 Well, it's necessary.
 Just the physical act of writing helps you participate in the lecture on a more than merely passive level, and it also engages you more as a person.
 But more important than taking the notes is what you do with the notes after you have them.
 I found that I needed to keep thinking through them in order to be ready for the next lecture.
 Ideas tend to build on previous ideas in general chemistry, and if you miss something, your inability to think things through can snowball in a hurry.

 Obviously, anything that's presented in lecture is free game on an exam, and in a course like this you just can't fake it; either you understand an idea or you don't.
-Again, be honest with yourself: do you really get it or not?
+So again, be honest with yourself: do you really get it or not?
 If not, I'm here to help you get it sorted out.